Wellcome Collection: Wellcome Library

 Three leeches attend a grasshopper, prescribing a course of bloodletting, cartoon by Jean-Ignace-Isidore Gérard c.1832.
 Wellcome Library collections.

 The Wellcome Library provides access to collections of books, manuscripts, archives, films and pictures on the history of medicine from the earliest times to the present day.

 The Hub

 Located on the 5th floor of the Collection, The Hub is a space for researchers to collaborate, which "brings together different voices and expertise as part of an experiment to see what new knowledge can be created".

 The first residents of The Hub, Hubbub, explored the dynamics of "rest, noise, tumult, activity and work" from October 2014 to July 2016.

-In October 2016-July 2018 Created Out of Mind, a group exploring dementia and the arts began their residency.
+In October 2016 – July 2018 Created Out of Mind, a group exploring dementia and the arts began their residency.
 "Many of the group’s core members came from the Dementia Research Centre (DRC) at University College London.
 The team aimed to explore what dementia means to all of us, as well as challenging definitions of the condition".

-From 2018 to 2020, award-winning creative arts company and charity Heart n Soul took up residency at The Hub "exploring ideas like ‘normality’ and the value of difference between us all".
+From 2018 to 2020, creative arts company and charity Heart n Soul took up residency at The Hub "exploring ideas like ‘normality’ and the value of difference between us all".